Reconsidering Learning Objectives in Unbiased Recommendation with Unobserved Confounders: Adversarial Self-Training

+However, in some scenarios, collecting unbiased uniform data is extraordinarily expensive~\cite{wang2020information,liu2020general}.
+Thus directly optimizing this term $\mathcal{\widehat{L}}_{D}(\phi,\psi)$ with unbiased uniform data becomes inaccessible.
+To account for this scenarios, in this paper, we propose to approximately evaluate and minimize this term by using self-training.
+Previous works~\cite{chen2020self,wei2020theoretical} have theoretically shown that self-training can learn the invariant predictive distribution, which can yield equally optimal performance across environments.
+This matches our goal of making conditional distribution invariant to the training and testing.
+Specifically, we adopt the principle of self-training, which has shown to be effective in semi-supervised learning~\cite{grandvalet2004semi,berthelot2019mixmatch,wei2020theoretical}.
+Self-training first trains the feature mapping $\phi$ and prediction head $\psi$ via $\mathcal{\widehat{L}}_{D}(\phi,\psi)$ in Eq.~(\ref{Eq:sl}), and the trained model generates pseudo-labels for the unlabeled data sampled from $Q(\mathbf{x}_{u},\mathbf{x}_{i}, O_{ui})$.
+Then self-training trains feature mapping with pseudo-labels as: \begin{linenomath}

 \end{linenomath} where $Y'_{ui}={\bar{\psi}}({{\bar{\phi}}}(\mathbf{x}_{u}, \mathbf{x}_{i}))$ is the generated \textit{soft} pseudo-label (it can be the ground-true label if we have a small amount of unbiased uniform data). $\bar{\psi}$ and $\bar{\phi}$ indict that we do not propagate gradients through computing the pseudo labels.
-We empirically found that this self-training can effectively brings conditional distribution closer on our datasets even we do not have any unbiased uniform data.
-In addition, inspired by the recent work~\cite{chen2020self} which proves the entropy minimization has the similar effect as self-training algorithm.
-We also explicitly minimize the following entropy on unlabeled uniform data: \begin{linenomath}
+We empirically found that this self-training can effectively brings conditional distributions closer even we do not have any unbiased uniform data.
+In addition, inspired by the recent work~\cite{chen2020self} which proves that entropy minimization has a similar effect as self-training algorithm, we also explicitly minimize the entropy on unlabeled uniform data: \begin{linenomath}

 \end{linenomath} where $\mathrm{H}(X)=-\sum_{i=1}^{n} p(x_{i}) \log p(x_{i})$ is the entropy of $X$.
 Intuitively, by minimizing this entropy, we can effectively encourage the prediction to be low-entropy (i.e., high-confidence) on unlabeled data and the classifier’s decision boundary should not pass through high-density regions of the data distribution~\cite{berthelot2019mixmatch}.
+In summary, the overall objective function of AST could be formulated as follows: \begin{linenomath}